aleksmilev/Omin/README.md

 # Omin
-The ecommer websyte baced on pure HTML, CSS, JavaScript and PHP.
+The ecommerce website based on pure HTML, CSS, JavaScript and PHP.

+## Idea
+The basic idea behind this big project is creation of a fully functional ecommerce website without using HTML and CSS templates or and frameworks in the front-end or the back-end.